Smashed Cucumber Salad

 How To Make Smashed Cucumber Salad

-- Trim the ends and slice them in half lengthwise.
-Using the flat side of a knife or a rolling pin, gently smash them until they crack open, then break them into bite-sized pieces.
+Trim the ends off the cucumbers and slice them in half lengthwise.
+Use the flat side of a knife or a rolling pin to gently smash the cucumbers until they crack open, then break them into bite-sized pieces.
+Smashing helps the cucumbers absorb more of the dressing.

 - Use English cucumbers.
 They have a crisp texture with fewer seeds, making them the best choice for this dish.